-‟At first the children of the Twarbo and Glio region struggled for education.
+‟At first the children of the Twarbo and Glio regions struggled for education.
 Some were engaged into early marriages, some were wandering without any reasons, while others were involved in criminal activities.
 All these acts were done by children because there was no school, and they knew nothing about the importance of education.
-Fortunately for us, one of the sons of the soil, Mr. Isaac Monah, saw the need of building the first school Dougbe River Presbyterian School Liberia (DRPSL) in the region”.
+Fortunately for us, one of the sons of the soil, Mr. Isaac Monah, saw the need of building the first school Dougbe River Presbyterian School of Liberia (DRPSL) in the region”.

 Isaac Monah grew up in Grand Gedeh County, Liberia, the region where the Dougbe River Presbyterian School is located.
 As a child, there was no local school, so his parents eventually arranged for him to live with his uncle’s family to attend school – 14 people in a two bedroom apartment many hours from home.

 Observing how hard things were for his uncle with so many people to support, Isaac eventually asked to be sent back home.
 Over the next several years, he continued living with family friends and relatives far from home in order to gain an education, until Civil War broke out in 1989.

 Like many other young men in Liberia, Isaac was forced to flee the country or be conscripted into an army, either the government’s or the guerrilla fighters’.
 After working as a jungle guide for visiting researchers in Ivory Coast, he moved to Ghana, where he finally received his high school degree.